 Most cattleyas produce only one flower blossom a year, usually toward the end of summer or late winter.
 For floral design, this is extremely useful to know, because you can plant two together, a summer bloomer and a winter bloomer.

-Your orchid design will have flowers most the yearround, and not just leaves.
+Your orchid design will have flowers year round, and not just leaves.
 While one is in bloom, the other is getting ready to produce buds.

-Cattleyas are what usually comes mind when thinking of orchids, with the moth orchid (Phalaenopsis) in second place.
+Note: Some Cattleyas don’t have a scent, but when they do… Oh my!!
+Cattleyas are what usually comes mind when we thinking of orchids, with the moth orchid (Phalaenopsis) in second place.
 For the longest time, they were the number one selling orchid in the USA, but due to how much longer the moth orchid keeps their flowers (up to 4 months) they have lost that ranking.

-How long do Cattleya blooms last?
-One to three weeks is the general answer for most Cattleyas.
+One to three weeks is usually how long the majority of Cattleyas will stay open and in bloom, but there are so many varieties that this answer is subjective.
 Even though Cattleyas are slow growers—five to seven years from seed to a mature adult—their flowers are well worth the wait.

 Further Reading Suggestions:

-Now that you know all about Cattleyas, in terms of temperature, light, shade, humidity, flowering, repotting and fertilization, it’s time to get your hands dirty.
-Check out some of our tutorials on how to design a great floral design or build a terrarium with orchids.
+Now that you know all about Cattleyas, in terms of temperature, light, shade, humidity, flowering, repotting and fertilization, how about some more articles about Cattleya orchids?